mf2vec-dev/mf2ff/README.md

 Bitmap tracing means that METAFONT generates a bitmap font first.
 In a separate program, the bitmap of every glyph is traced and then put together to get a vector font.

-Each of the methods have specific downsides.
+Each of the methods has specific downsides.
 Please take a look at the comparison below for more details.

 ### Comparison
-In the following table shows a comparison of the available scripts to convert METAFONT files to vector fonts.
+The following table shows a comparison of the available scripts to convert METAFONT files to vector fonts.

 | Characteristic | <a href="https://ctan.org/pkg/metafont" target="_blank" title="METAFONT, CTAN">METAFONT</a> | `mf2ff` | <a href="https://ctan.org/pkg/metatype1" target="_blank" title="MetaType1, CTAN">MetaType1</a> | <a href="https://ctan.org/pkg/mf2pt1" target="_blank" title="mf2pt1, CTAN">mf2pt1</a> | <a href="http://lilypond.org/mftrace/" target="_blank" title="mftrace, Website">mftrace</a> | <a href="https://pts.50.hu/textrace/" target="_blank" title="TeXtrace, Website">TeXtrace</a> |
 | - | - | - | - | - | - | - |